 - Behaviour Policy

 - Anti-Bullying Policy

 - Attendance Policy

 - Safe Handling / Restraint Policy

 - Searching, Screening and Confiscation Policy

 - Complaints Policy

 - Special Educational Needs Policy

 - Educational Visits Policy

 - Health and Safety Policy

+- Physical Intervention Policy

 - RSHE / RSE Policy

-- Online Safety Policy
+- Online Safety Policy / Filtering and Monitoring

-- · Whistle Blowing Guidance
+- Whistle Blowing Guidance

 - Staff Code of Conduct Guidance

 - Safer Recruitment

-- Site Security Policy
+- Site Security Policy - Data Protection Policy

-The above list is not exclusive and when undertaking policy development, the school will consider Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.
+The above list is not exhaustive and when undertaking policy development, consideration will be given to Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.

-3. Introduction and Core Principles
+5. Introduction and Core Principles

-3.1 Definition of Safeguarding
+5.1 Definition of Safeguarding

-KCSiE 2022 (Paragraph 4) defines safeguarding and promoting the welfare of children as:
+KCSiE 2024 defines safeguarding and promoting the welfare of children as:

-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes

-3.2 The 4 Core Principles
+5.2 The 4 Core Principles